 4. The company notifies the participant through the reporter's e-mail when it is determined whether or not the vulnerability reported by the participant is eligible for a reward.
 If it is determined that the reported vulnerability is eligible for Bug Bounty according to the conditions, the reward amount is notified and the necessary documents are requested for payment.

 5. Participants must immediately provide valid and reliable information (hereinafter referred to as "information") necessary for the payment of the company's designated reward when they are asked to provide information through their email account.
-If the participant did not provide information within 14 days of the company's request, he/she shall be deemed to have waived the right to receive the reward.
+If the participant did not provide information within 14 days of the company's request, the participant shall be deemed to have waived the right to receive the reward.
 The bank transfer fee for transferring the reward is borne by the company.
+(Revised January 26, 26)

 - Participants with Korean bank accounts: The reward amount will be paid to Korean bank accounts in Korean won.